 The 1972 buildings did not last the test of time and from the early 2000’s there were efforts made to look for improved accommodation for the school.
 This finally came to pass in 2015, the school moved into the current buildings, designed by local architect Martin Mc Kenna, the new buildings provide a degree of space and comfort appropriate to a modern school in the 21st century.
 We haven’t lost our links with the past as the old school building was refurbished as part of the new development.

-Newpark embraces the past as well as looking to the future, our ethos hasn’t changed significantly in over 120 years and we remain a school which is keen to innovate and improve.
+Newpark embraces the past as well as looking to the future, our ethos hasn’t changed significantly in over 130 years and we remain a school committed to innovation and improvement.